-- (1) If the director assists the worker in completing the request for reconsideration, the director will notify the worker that the proceeding may result in an increase, decrease, or no change in entitlement to benefits. - (2) Upon starting the reconsideration proceeding, the director will send the parties a letter of acknowledgement which includes: - (a) The proceeding's start date; - (b) The timelines for submitting additional information to be included in the record; - (c) A certification that the letter has been mailed to the listed parties; and - (d) The last date an Order on Reconsideration can be issued or the proceeding postponed, and the status of the request if the director fails to issue an Order on Reconsideration or postponement under the time limits specified in ORS 656.268. - (31) Within 14 days from the start date of the reconsideration proceeding, the insurer must provide the director and the worker or the worker's attorney, in chronological order by document date, all documents pertaining to the claim which include, but are not limited to the complete medical record and all official action and notices on the claim. - (42) The request for reconsideration and all other information submitted to the director by any party during the reconsideration process must be copied to all interested parties.
-Failure to comply with this requirement may result in the information not being included as part of the record on reconsideration.-The director may assist a worker in meeting this requirement. - $(\underline{53})$ The director will issue an order rescinding a Notice of Closure when the director finds, upon reconsideration: - (a) The claim was closed prematurely because the worker's accepted condition(s) was not medically stationary and the claim did not qualify for closure under ORS 656.268(1)(a); or - (b) The claim was not closed according to the requirements of these rules and ORS 656.268(1)(b) or (c). - (64) When a worker has requested and cashed a lump sum payment, under ORS 656.230, of an award granted by a Notice of Closure, the director will not consider the adequacy of that award in a reconsideration proceeding. - (75) When a new condition is accepted after a prior claim closure, and the newly accepted condition is subsequently closed, the director and the parties may mutually agree to consolidate requests for review of the closures into one reconsideration proceeding, provided the director has jurisdiction and neither of the closures have become final by operation of law.

-- (8) The reconsideration order will address issues raised by the parties and will address compensation as follows: - (a) Compensation reduced in a reconsideration order will be "in lieu of" any compensation awarded by the Notice of Closure. - (b) Additional compensation awarded in a reconsideration order will be "in addition to" any compensation awarded by the Notice of Closure.
-The reconsideration order may award total compensation due less any compensation previously ordered. - (c) Any compensation affirmed in a reconsideration order will be so stated. - (d) The dollar rate per degree of disability will be listed if appropriate based on the date of injury or an explanation of the computation method used, including wage, percent of loss of the whole person, and other pertinent factors. - (9) A copy of the reconsideration order will be sent to the worker, employer(s), insurer(s), worker's attorney if the worker is represented, and the insurer's attorney(s), if the insurer is represented.
+(1) Within 14 days from the date of the director's notice of the start date of the reconsideration proceeding, the insurer must provide the director and the worker or the worker's attorney, in chronological order by document date, all documents pertaining to the claim which include, but are not limited to the complete medical record and all official action and notices on the claim.

+(2) The request for reconsideration and all other information submitted to the director by any party during the reconsideration process must be copied to all interested parties.
+Failure to comply with this requirement may result in the information not being included as part of the record on reconsideration.

+(3) The director will issue an order rescinding a Notice of Closure when the director finds, upon reconsideration:

+(a) The claim was closed prematurely because the worker's accepted condition(s) was not medically stationary and the claim did not qualify for closure under ORS 656.268(1)(a); or

+(b) The claim was not closed according to the requirements of these rules and ORS 656.268(1)(b) or (c).

+(4) When a worker has requested and cashed a lump sum payment, under ORS 656.230, of an award granted by a Notice of Closure, the director will not consider the adequacy of that award in a reconsideration proceeding.

+(5) When a new condition is accepted after a prior claim closure, and the newly accepted condition is subsequently closed, the director and the parties may mutually agree to consolidate requests for review of the closures into one reconsideration proceeding, provided the director has jurisdiction and neither of the closures have become final by operation of law.